 The name Zimri is featured in 2 Kings 9:31 as an example of someone who has killed his master.

 The story of King Zimri is found in 1 kings 16:8-20.

 The other Zimri, the son of Salu, brought a Midianite woman named Cozbi into camp while Israel was repenting for having worshiped Baal.
 When Phinehas, the son of Eleazar, saw Zimri take her to his tent, he was enraged, took a javelin in his hand, went into Zimri's tent, and thrust both of them through.

-Next: Zimri, son of Salu
+Next person in the Bible: Zimri, son of Salu